When are classes offered?

 Is the Lynchburg College post-masters tuition voucher applicable to coursework within the program?

 The post-masters tuition voucher is intended only for the use of individuals who have previously completed a graduate degree at Lynchburg College and are taking coursework at the Master’s level.
-As a result, such tuition vouchers will be valid only for cognate courses and not for doctoral seminars.
+As a result, such tuition vouchers will be valid only for the EDLS 690 course and not for doctoral courses.

 Is there research support for participants?